-This from-scratch Turkey Tetrazzini is an easy way to turn leftover turkey into a cozy comfort food dinner.
-You can make it with leftover ham or rotisserie chicken too, and even turn it into a freezer meal for later!
+This from-scratch Turkey Tetrazzini recipe is an easy way to turn leftover turkey into a cozy comfort food dinner.
+You can make it with leftover ham or rotisserie chicken too, and even make it a freezer meal for later!

 I love Thanksgiving dinner, but I can pretty much take a repeat of turkey and gravy on a plate maybe twice more before I start getting antsy.
 (Unless I’m having this sandwich.
 That’s another story entirely.)

 For brunch and lunch, my heart belongs to the Monte Cristo Sandwich, or a Turkey Panini.
 But, come the weekend nights, when I’ve been outside in the cold putting up Christmas decorations, I want something extra cozy for dinner.

 Enter: Turkey Tetrazzini.
 It’s comfort food at its finest, and tastes nothing like the Thanksgiving feast.

 This pan of deliciousness combines shredded turkey meat with a rich parmesan béchamel sauce, linguine, sautéed mushrooms, peas, and a splash (or more) of sherry.
 Baked until bubbly with buttery, parmesan Panko breadcrumbs on top, you’ll find yourself wanting to roast a turkey breast just so you can have Tetrazzini later.